The Textbook Method: How ESL/EFL Textbooks Embody Diverse Teaching Approaches

 Addressing the Gaps: When Textbooks Fall Short

-To address these limitations, it is crucial for educators to supplement textbook content with additional materials and activities.
+To address these limitations, educators must supplement textbook content with additional materials and activities.
 This can include integrating current media, such as news articles, podcasts, and videos, to provide contemporary and relevant language contexts.
 Teachers can also create custom exercises and projects that reflect the interests and cultural backgrounds of their students, thus personalizing the learning experience.

 Furthermore, incorporating alternative teaching methods and resources can compensate for the rigidity of textbooks.
 Activities that promote interaction, such as group discussions, role-plays, and language games, can inject dynamism into the classroom.
 These activities not only make learning more engaging but also provide opportunities for practical language use.